The Old Guard (2020 film): Sequel

-On the coda at the beginning of The Old Guard's credits, Rucka said, "In case of sequel, break glass.
+On the coda preceding The Old Guard's credits, Rucka said, "In case of sequel, break glass.
 It's very straightforward.
 You want another one?
 Here's a way to get into it".
 A sequel to the original graphic novel, The Old Guard: Force Multiplied, was published in 2019.
 Theron has expressed her interest in a second film, saying: "Let's have a little resting period, but just given the fact that all of us really want to do it, I'm sure when it's the right time, we'll start the conversation."

 It was reported on January 27, 2021 that Netflix had greenlit a sequel.
 On August 26, it was announced that Victoria Mahoney would replace Prince-Bythewood as director for the sequel.
-Theron, Layne, Schoenaerts, Kenzari, Marinelli, Ngo, and Ejiofor are to reprise their respective roles from the original movie.
+Theron, Layne, Schoenaerts, Kenzari, Marinelli, Ngo, and Ejiofor will reprise their roles from the first movie.
 In June 2022, Uma Thurman and Henry Golding were cast in undisclosed roles.
-At least part of the film is being shot at the Italian Cinecittà Studios, with a fire in August 2022 causing temporary disruption to filming.
+At least part of the film was shot at the Italian Cinecittà Studios, with a fire in August 2022 causing temporary disruption to filming.